lingtalfi/Light-Realist/doc/api/Ling/Light_Realist/Controller/LightRealistAjaxServiceController/prepareTags.md

-Returns the tags in the format expected by the executeRequestById method.
+Returns the tags in the format expected by the LightRealistService->executeRequestById method.